Healthy Homes Assessment Tutira

 Home Assessments Tutira for Rental Properties

-There are numerous concerns you should look for in a house assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are many things you should look for in the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having the Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of an tenancy solutions ruling could be significant for landlords and property managers.
-For professional advice, call now and schedule your rental properties house evaluation.
+The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling can be significant for property managers and landlords.
+For professional guidance, contact us today to schedule your rental properties home evaluation.

 home assessments for rental properties